dmitriz/dental-routine/dental-guide.md

-# Comprehensive Guide to Dental Health: Diet and Practices
+# Comprehensive Guide to Dental Health: Diet and Hygiene Practices

 ## Vegetables for Dental Health